A Message from VGCC’s School of Health Sciences

 Request High School Equivalency Records

 VGCC does not process HSE diploma or transcript requests.
 All High School Equivalency (HSE) diplomas, transcripts, and verification requests for GED®, HiSET, and TASC tests are processed through DiplomaSender .
 Please contact Diploma Sender at DiplomaSender.com or at 855-313-5799 for your transcript requests or queries regarding transcripts or diploma.

-Starting Spring 2020, Vance-Granville will have a new placement policy called Rise that uses unweighted US high school GPA to determine placement instead of testing for all eligible students.
-Students can only sit for the RISE test 2 times within 10 years.
+Placement into gateway English and Math courses for new students is determined by the RISE placement policy.
+RISE uses a student’s unweighted US high school GPA to determine placement rather than requiring placement testing for all new students.
+Students can only attempt the RISE EdReady placement test 2 times within 10 years.

 - Students who graduated from a foreign high school

 - Students who earned an Adult High School Diploma

 - Students whose GED or HiSET scores do not demonstrate mastery

 Schedule Placement Testing